mister-404/CE305_AssigOne/report/CE305_AssigOne_bb18960_Report.md

 Support for both integer and floating point values is in this project.
 It knows when to return the output as an integer or a float based on the operands.

+I was able to do this by making the visitor generic be of type Value - a custom class that is effectively a wrapper.
+From there I can use instanceof to determine what amount of precision to do the arithmetic at.

+Multiple statements are supported in this system.

 ------